ansufw/nhl-prep/math/probability/README.md

 # Glosary

-- Standard Deviation (σ): Determines the spread of the data
+- Standard Deviation (σ): Determines the spread of the data (https://www.youtube.com/watch?v=5wJUUgnMGWA)
 - mean (μ): the average value
+- variance ():
 - median: midpoint between the lowest and highest value of the set
 - mode: most frequently occurring value
 - z-score: